SebastianSzturo/basecamp-desktop/README.md

-# Basecamp 3 for Desktop
+# Basecamp 3 for Desktop :tent:

 An unoffical desktop client for OSX and Windows.
 Build with [Electron](http://electron.atom.io/).